- Find a Trail

 - Get Involved

-You will quickly arrive at Great Meadows National Wildlife Refuge.
-This massive freshwater wetland covers more than 3,600 acres and stretches 12 miles along the Concord and Sudbury rivers.
-Birders take note: The National Fish and Wildlife Service, which manages the site, offers an annotated list of the area's 220 avian species.
-The refuge also shelters white-tailed deer, muskrats, red fox, raccoons, cottontail rabbits, weasels, amphibians, and several nonpoisonous snake species.
-Bicycles are not permitted on trails within the refuge; to explore, lock your bike to one of several trailside benches, or the bike rack near the telescope-equipped lookout tower, and take off on foot.
+You’ll enter the 3,850-acre Great Meadows National Wildlife Refuge after crossing the road.
+Birders flock to this freshwater wetland along the Concord and Sudbury Rivers as it’s visited by 220 species of birds annually.
+It also shelters white-tailed deer, muskrats, red fox, raccoons, cottontail rabbits, weasels, amphibians, and several nonpoisonous snake species.
+Bicycles are not permitted on trails within the refuge, but you can lock your bike to one of several trailside benches and explore by foot.

 Please use this form to notify us of any changes or updates that we need to make to the trail information on TrailLink for this trail.
 RTC staff will review your submission and contact you if there is any need for further clarification.